What is a YouTube Art Track?

 The service also allows access to playlist creation based on music genome matching, and will favor Art Track high quality audio for the album version of a track over other versions of a track on their system like the music video version for example.
 This can be particularly nice when you run into a track like Michael Jackson's legendary Thriller video where the music video version is almost fourteen minutes long and is practically a short movie while the studio version is merely six minutes.

 One final thing to keep in mind about YouTube Music is the availability of the service.
-Due to restrictions like international and the laws of different governments around the world YouTube Music is only available in only a few countries:
+Due to restrictions like international laws of different governments around the world YouTube Music is only available in only a few countries:

 - United States